twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst

 A wrecked ship—dāna, sīla, samatha practices without right views.

-Sometimes it’s amazing to know people—even if they don’t have common sense.
-If people have common sense, the situations or lives can even get better.
+Sometimes it’s amazing to know people—even they don’t have common sense.
+If people have common sense, the situations and their lives can get better.
 It's even better if people have wisdom.
 We don’t appreciate or understand Dukkha that we cling to the self view, sensual pleasures and becoming (bhava-taṇhā—coming and going forever) like a dog clung to its dry bone.
 We don’t need western philosophers to teach us what Dukkha is?
 I don't know how many of them (in the past) became, are or will become Buddhists.
 Maybe they can teach you how to become a hedonist and hedonism.
 Today, world situations confirm this point.

 To see, to understand, to penetrate Dukkha, the sutta teachings are enough.
 Actually, we are always living and experiencing these two noble truths—the cause and result (samudaya and dukkha) all the time.
 If we have sati and paññā—mindfulness, observation, observation and reflection will experience the four noble truths.
 Instead, we’re like blind people have eyes but can’t see.
 It was also like living with our minds all the time and never separated, but we don’t know about it.